-The experimental results we present here were obtained by emulation on StarBED.
-The experiment shown uses exactly the same conditions as the real-world experiment described in Section 5, and was used to validate the emulation system.
+The emulation shown uses exactly the same conditions as the real-world experiment described in Section V, and was used to validate the emulation system.
 For simplicity each active tag and the associated chanel component are run on one PC.
-The experimental setup follows the overview presented in Figure 1.
+The emulational setup follows the overview presented in Figure 3.